Matcher: Segment Anything with One Shot Using All-Purpose Feature Matching: Experiments

 \textbf{Ablation Study of ILM}~Patch-level matching (PLM) and instance-level matching (ILM) are the vital components of Matcher that bridge the gap between the image encoder and SAM to solve various few-shot perception tasks training-free.
 As shown in Table~\ref{plm_ilm}, PLM builds the connection between matching and segmenting and empowers Matcher with the capability of performing various few-shot perception tasks training-free.
 And ILM enhances this capability by a large margin.

 \textbf{Ablation Study of Bidirectional Matching}~ As shown in Table~\ref{plm}, we explore the effects of the forward matching and the reverse matching of the proposed bidirectional matching.
 For the reverse matching, because the matched points $P^\rightarrow_t$ (see subsection~\ref{PGM}) are unavailable when performing reverse matching directly, we perform the reverse matching between $\textbf{z}_t$ and $\textbf{z}_r$.
-The reverse matching (line 2) achieves poor performance in all segmentation tasks.
+Without the guidance of the reference mask, reverse matching (line 2) produces many wrong matching results, resulting in poor performance.
 Compared with the forward matching (line 1), our bidirectional matching strategy improves the performance by +2.1\% mean mIoU on COCO-20$^i$, by +5.9\% mIoU on FSS-1000, and by +6.0\% $J\&F$ on DAVIS 2017.
 These significant improvements show the effectiveness of the proposed bidirectional matching strategy.

-\textbf{Ablation Study of Different Mask Proposal Metrics.}~As shown in Table~\ref{ilm}, $\textit{emd}$ is more effective on the complex COCO-20$^i$ dataset. $\textit{emd}$ evaluates the patch-level feature similarity between the mask proposals and the reference mask that encourages matching all mask proposals with the same category.
+\textbf{Ablation Study of Different Mask Proposal Metrics}~As shown in Table~\ref{ilm}, $\textit{emd}$ is more effective on the complex COCO-20$^i$ dataset. $\textit{emd}$ evaluates the patch-level feature similarity between the mask proposals and the reference mask that encourages matching all mask proposals with the same category.
 In contrast, by using $\textit{purity}$ and $\textit{coverage}$, Matcher can achieve great performance on DAVIS 2017.
 Compared with $\textit{emd}$, $\textit{purity}$ and $\textit{coverage}$ are introduced to encourage selecting high-quality mask proposals.
 Combining these metrics to estimate mask proposals, Matcher can achieve better performance in various segmentation tasks without training.

 \textbf{Effect of the Number of Frames for VOS}~As shown in Table~\ref{vos_ab}, we also explore the effect of the number of frames on DAVIS 2017 val.
 The performance of Matcher can be improved as the number of frames increases, and the optimal performance is achieved when using four frames.
+More ablation studies are provided in Appendix~\ref{additional_results}.